polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/use-macros-in-a-custom-pallet.md

 1. Save your changes and close the file.

-1. Check that your code compiles by running the following command:
+1. Check that your pallet compiles by running the following command:

    ```bash
    cargo check -p pallet-template